-“Agriculture is the most healthful, most useful and most noble employment of man”.
+“Agriculture is the most healthful, most useful, and most noble employment of man”.

 .
 Luckily Pakistan is one of such countries that are blessed with treasure produced by agriculture.

-Pakistan Agricultural Facts and Figures
+Pakistan an Agricultural Country with Facts and Figures

 - Its significance can be recognized by knowing that Pakistan’s 70% of its population is directly or indirectly dependent on agriculture.